-45 In 1992, the fair use provision was amended to decrease the negative impact of a work's being unpublished; the statute now states, "The fact that a work is unpublished shall not itself bar a finding of fair use if such finding is made upon consideration of all the above factors."
+45 In 1992, the fair use provision was amended to decrease the negative impact of a work's being unpublished; the statute now states that "[t]he fact that a work is unpublished shall not itself bar a finding of fair use if such finding is made upon consideration of all the above factors."
 17 U.S.C § 107.